Uniformly gamma-radonifying families of operators and and the stochastic Weiss conjecture: Uniformly --radonifying families and compactness in

 (b)$\Rightarrow$(a): The relative compactness of $\{T\s x\s\suchthat T\in\cT\}$ in $H$ implies the relative compactness in $L^2(\O)$ of the random variables $\{\lb X_T,x\s\rb\suchthat T\in \cT\}$.
 To see this, just note that

-By \cite[Theorem 3.8.11]{Bogachev:gaussian}, uniformly tight families of centred Gaussian $E$-valued random variables are uniformly square integrable and therefore (c) implies (a) by another application of the compactness result of Diaz and Mayoral. \end{proof}
+By \cite[Theorem 3.8.11]{Bogachev:gaussian}, uniformly tight families of centred Gaussian $E$-valued random variables are uniformly square integrable and therefore (b) implies (a) by another application of the compactness result of Diaz and Mayoral. \end{proof}

 \begin{corollary} Let $\cT$ be a subset in $\ga(H,E)$ which is {\em dominated} by some fixed element $S\in \ga(H,E)$, in the sense that for all $x\s\in E\s$,